Campus Links

 Health Science Academy at RSS

 For careers in biomedical and health sciences, the Sterling Health Science Career Academy places students on a path of excellence.
 Academy students have the option to complete the Project Lead the Way-Biomedical Science Pathway, the Healthcare Diagnostics & Therapeutics pathway or an EMT Level 1 Certificate pathway.
 Students also have an opportunity to earn an Associate’s degree.
 In the Biomedical Science pathway, students explore and find solutions to some of the most pressing medical challenges.
 Students step into roles of biomedical science professionals and investigate topics including human medicine, physiology, genetics, microbiology and public health.
 In the Healthcare Diagnostics & Therapeutics pathway, students explore healthcare careers, learn the language of medicine, learn common healthcare skills, and have the opportunity to observe in various healthcare settings around Baytown.
 This pathway ends with a practicum course, where students can earn a CNA, CCMA, Pharmacy Technician, EKG, or Phlebotomy certification.
 In the EMT pathway, students take dual credit courses to earn a level 1 certificate in EMT at Lamar Institute of Technology.
 In the EMT course, students participate in emergency room and ambulance clinicals.
-Academy students also have an opportunity to earn other certifications such as Microsoft Office, Stop-the-Bleed, Teen CERT and CPR.
+Academy students also have an opportunity to earn other certifications such as Stop-the-Bleed, Teen CERT and CPR.

 PLTW